myegorov/transmler/README.md

 didn't transpile, with the exception of explicitly excluded files.

-`import` and `export` statements in a `*b` source file must come before any SML program, except that SML-style comments are allowed within the import/export block.
-Comments within the import/export block will be ignored, but MLton line directives will be inserted into resulting files.
+`import` and `export` statements in a `*b` source file must come before any SML program, except that SML-style comments (and line directives) are allowed within the import/export block.

 The syntax for importing entities is any combination of:
 ```